isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 The advisory for a safe and controlled restart of the Marine & Offshore (M&O) sector from 2 June 2020 is accessible <a href="/images/Advisory - MO Sector (final 1 June 2020).pdf" target="_blank">here</a>.

-For more information on COVID-safe restart criteria for the M&O sector, click here.
+For more information on COVID-safe restart criteria for the M&O sector, click <a href="/images/Criteria - Shipyards (final 1 June 2020).pdf" target="_blank">here</a>.

-To view FAQs for a safe and controlled restart of the M&O sector, click here.
+To view FAQs for a safe and controlled restart of the M&O sector, click <a href="/images/FAQs for Restart of MO Sector (final 1 June 2020).pdf" target="_blank">here</a>.

 #### **Process Construction & Maintenance Sector**

-The advisory for a safe and controlled restart of the Process Construction & Maintenance (PCM) sector from 2 June 2020 is accessible here.
+The advisory for a safe and controlled restart of the Process Construction & Maintenance (PCM) sector from 2 June 2020 is accessible <a href="/images/Advisory - PCM Sector (final 1 June 2020).pdf" target="_blank">here</a>.

-For more information on COVID-safe restart criteria for Energy & Chemical Plant owners, click here.
+For more information on COVID-safe restart criteria for Energy & Chemical Plant owners, click <a href="/images/Criteria - EC Plant Owners (final 1 June 2020).pdf" target="_blank">here</a>.
-For more information on COVID-safe restart criteria for PCM companies, click here.
+For more information on COVID-safe restart criteria for PCM companies, click <a href="/images/Criteria - PCM Companies (final 1 June 2020).pdf" target="_blank">here</a>.

-To view FAQs for a safe and controlled restart of the PCM sector, click here.
+To view FAQs for a safe and controlled restart of the PCM sector, click <a href="/images/FAQs for Restart of PCM Sector (final 1 June 2020).pdf" target="_blank">here</a>.

 #### **Retail & F&B**